Skip to content

 Hosting a private registry

-A registry is a static JSON document plus the wheel files it points at.
+A registry is a static JSON document plus the .mint bundle files it points at.
 Any HTTPS host works (S3, GitHub Pages, an internal HTTP server).
 Set marketplace.registryUrl to the JSON's URL and restart MINT.

-The schema for the registry feed lives in api/services/marketplace_service.py.
-A reference implementation is at MorscherLab/mld-registry.
+The schema for the registry feed lives in api/models/marketplace_schemas.py.
+A reference implementation is at MorscherLab/mint-registry.

 Next